HarshitKaushik/java-cheat-sheet/README.md

 ```

 ### Abstract Class
-An abstract class cannot be instantiated.
+An abstract class is a class defined for abstraction and cannot be instantiated as an object.

 ```java
 public abstract class AbstractClassExample {